dinesh2799/Coingecko/README.md

 Check in the database whether the data is stored or not.

-There is no need to for importing database as I am using migrations but still I kept a file named coingecko.sql in the main directory.
+There is no need to for importing database as I am using migrations but still I kept a file named coingecko.sql in the public directory.
 Don't import.

 The main file is located in app/Console/Commands/FetchCoingeckoData.php